Ivana Lie

-Ivana Lie Ing Hoa (李英華 (Lǐ Yīnghuá); born March 7, 1960) is an Indonesian former badminton player who played at the world level from the late 1970s to the late 1980s.
+Ivana Lie Ing Hoa (李英華 (Lǐ Yīnghuá); born 7 March 1960) is an Indonesian former badminton player who played at the world level from the late 1970s to the late 1980s.

 Early life

-She was born in Bandung, Indonesia on 7 March 1960.
+Lie was born in Bandung, Indonesia on 7 March 1960.
 She came from a poor family; her mother was a dressmaker.
-She became interested in Badminton during her childhood; she won a Junior Championship in West Java in 1975.
+She became interested in badminton during her childhood; she won a Junior Championship in West Java in 1975.